srackham/hindsite/doc/design-spec.md

 Implicit values (if the document does not contain a front matter header):

-- `title` defaults to first `h1` title or, failing that, the document file name (sans drafts and date prefixes with hyphens replaced by spaces).
+- `title` defaults the document file name (sans drafts and date prefixes with hyphens replaced by spaces).
+NOTE: decided not to extract first `h1` title as that necessitates rendering the page first.
 - `date` defaults to file name `YYYY-MM-DD-` date prefix e.g.
   `2018-02-14-newsletter.md`.
 - `author` defaults to the configuration file value, failing that, blank.
-- `synopsis` defaults to the first paragraph.
+- `synopsis` defaults to blank.
+NOTE: decided not to extract the first paragraph as that necessitates rendering the page first.
 - `addendum` defaults to blank.
-- `draft` is true if the first letter of the content file name is a tilda.
+- `draft` is true if the first letter of the content file name is a tilda (this overrides the front matter `drafts` variable).

 ## Projects